-- Property and Casualty Treaties;

-- Specialty Treaties;
+- Property and Casualty Treaties; - ◆ Specialty Treaties;

-- Business Solutions (underwriting of large corporate accounts);

-- Business Ventures and Partnerships.
+- Business Solutions (underwriting of large corporate accounts); - ◆ Business Ventures and Partnerships.

-In 2017, gross written premiums increased by 6.9% compared to 2016 from EUR 5,639 million to EUR 6,025 million.
-At constant exchange rates the growth is 8.8% and is consistent with the trend indicated after January 2017 renewals, driven by Property and Casualties treaties.
+In 2018, gross written premiums increased by 2.5% compared to 2017 from EUR 6,025 million to EUR 6,175 million.
+At constant exchange rates the growth is 6.7% and is consistent with the trend indicated after January 2018 renewals.
+This increase is due to the performance of the property and casualty treaties.